cpan-authors/IPC-Run/README.md

     Some programs don't prompt unless stdin or stdout is a tty.
 See if you can turn prompting back on.
-If not, see if you can come up with a command that you can issue after every real command and look for it's output, as IPC::ChildSafe does.
+If not, see if you can come up with a command that you can issue after every real command and look for its output, as IPC::ChildSafe does.
 There are two filters included with IPC::Run that can help with doing this: appender and chunker (see new\_appender() and new\_chunker()).